OVERVIEW | FORMAT | TEXT | COMPLETION | REGISTRATION

 Career Development Theory, Models and Practices (CDP-02) is designed to meet the core requirements for the theory portion for the Certified Career Development Practitioner / Professional (CCDP).
 Contact your provincial association to receive approval for credits through this course.

-Career Development Ethics and Standards (CDP-01) along with Career Development Theory, Models and Practices (CDP-02) are preparatory and assessment program for those practitioners wishing to receive their Certified Career Strategist (CCS) designation.
+Career Development Ethics and Standards (CDP-01) along with Career Development Theory, Models and Practices (CDP-02) are preparatory and assessment courses for those practitioners wishing to receive their Certified Career Strategist (CCS) designation.
 Upon passing CDP-01 and CDP-02, you will have completed the base requirements for the Certified Career Strategist (CCS) certification through Career Professionals of Canada.
 You will bypass the formal assessment of a case study.
 Note that you must have a minimum of 2 years related work experience and you must pay the application fee to be granted the designation through CPC’s CCS Fast-Track Program.
 Certification program information and costs are outlined on Career Professionals of Canada’s website.

 2017 PROGRAM RATE